 Looking for fast, free ways to save on energy around the home this winter?
 There are many common-sense things you can do everyday in your home to lower energy bills:

-Tip #2: Close the doors (and the heating vents) in rooms with minimal use, like walk-in closets, laundry rooms and guest bedrooms, to reduce heat use in those areas.
+Close doors in rooms with minimal use (and the heating vents) like walk-in closets, laundry rooms and guest bedrooms, to reduce heat use in those areas.

 Tip #3: Turn off lights

 When leaving a room, turn off the lights or add occupancy sensing switches that will turn lights off when no one is around.